Back to Customer Stories

 Large Language Models (LLMs)

 At the heart of ChatGPT's impressive capabilities are Large Language Models (LLMs), a type of AI model specifically designed to process and generate human language.
+ChatGPT is a generative pre-trained transformer.
+That type of AI model powers every ChatGPT release since 2022, and it is the same architecture behind each new GPT version.
 LLMs are trained on vast amounts of text data, allowing them to learn the intricate patterns, nuances, and context of language.

 By ingesting and analyzing massive datasets like books, articles, and websites, LLMs develop a deep understanding of how words and phrases are used in various contexts.
 They learn the relationships between words, the structure of sentences, and the flow of coherent text.